vjik/codeception-db-populator/README.md

 ## License

-The codeception-db-populator is free software.
+The Database Populator for Codeception DB Module is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.